-If tungsten runs out and only a short mining life remains, what will support the vibration of the iPhone?
+If tungsten runs out or only a short mining life remains, how can an iPhone vibrate without tungsten?

 “A perfect storm may be brewing because supply is shrinking fast”, says a professor of sustainability at the Rochester Institute of Technology.
 So, what is this storm about?
 And what supply is about to “shrink”?
 Why should Apple prepare?